 - Objective 4.1 Maximise the benefits brought to the region by sustainable and appropriate use of the WHS as a visitor attraction and maximise the benefit to the WHS of the local and regional development of Durham’s tourist offer (Action 4.1.2 Integrate the WHS within local and regional tourism strategies)

-- Objective 5.3 Increase visitor/user engagement with the WHS (Action 5.3.4 Develop guided walks, controlled public access and new signage and interpretation boards along the riverbanks
+- Objective 5.3 Increase visitor/user engagement with the WHS (Action 5.3.4 Develop guided walks, controlled public access and new signage and interpretation boards along the riverbanks)

 - Objective 5.4 Improve physical access to and across the WHS (Action 5.4.1 Improve physical access to and around the WHS for users with disabilities and their carers.
-Ensure all development projects include consideration of improvements to access; Action 5.4.2 Work in partnership to support the continuation/expansion of the Cathedral Bus service; Action 5.4.3 Work in partnership to address traffic congestion on the peninsula
+Ensure all development projects include consideration of improvements to access; Action 5.4.2 Work in partnership to support the continuation/expansion of the Cathedral Bus service; Action 5.4.3 Work in partnership to address traffic congestion on the peninsula)

-Map 2: Map of World Heritage Site Boundaries
+Map 1: World Heritage Site Boundaries

-Map 3: Map of World Heritage Site Inner Setting
+Map 2: World Heritage Site Inner Setting

-4.43 The exceptional significance of the Norman Cathedral and Castle is manifested by the dramatic group of buildings, situated on the rocky outcrop above the loop in the River Wear.
-The Cathedral, the largest and most perfect monument of Norman architecture in England, lies within the precincts of Durham Castle, which was first built under the orders of William the Conqueror.
+4.42 The exceptional significance of the Norman Cathedral and Castle is manifested by the dramatic group of buildings, situated on the rocky outcrop above the loop in the River Wear.
+The Cathedral, the largest and best monument of Norman architecture in England, lies within the precincts of Durham Castle, which was first built under the orders of William the Conqueror.
 The innovative vaulting of the Cathedral constitutes an experiment ahead of its time.
 The relics of St. Cuthbert (634-687 AD) and the Venerable Bede (672-735 AD) in Durham Cathedral, the Lindisfarne Gospels and Bede’s ‘History of the English Church and People’ crystallise the memory of the evangelisation of Northumbria.
 The buildings physically express the spiritual and secular powers of the medieval Bishops Palatinate and they remain a political statement of Norman power.
 Further significance is drawn from the importance of the archaeological remains directly related to the site’s continuity of use and ownership over the past 1000 years as a place of religious worship, learning and residence.
-These remarkable buildings meet UNESCO’s criteria of Outstanding Universal Value (Outstanding Universal Value) which were updated and ratified by UNESCO in June 2013.
+These remarkable buildings meet UNESCO’s criteria of Outstanding Universal Value which were updated and ratified by UNESCO in June 2013.
 The aim of the new management plan’s proposal to extend the coverage of the World Heritage Site is to include all of the Peninsula and its defensive structures and functions.
-(See Map 2).
+(See Map 1, the boundaries).

 4.45 The outer setting comprises the surrounding hills and ridges and wider visual context of the City.
 To the south the outer bowl is essentially rural with the City confined to the foreground and distant settlements situated below the horizon.
 To the north the character is more developed but with larger areas of open countryside.
 There are many vantage points from which the World Heritage Site (and its associated urban and green setting) can be viewed with varying degrees of visibility.
 The outer edges of Our Neighbourhood lie in the outer setting of the World Heritage Site.